I Would Be A Happier Person If I Never Got Married — 'It's Terrible To Say, But True'

 "I'll never know, and neither will you, of the life you don't choose," she wrote in her popular Dear Sugar column.
 "We'll only know that whatever that sister life was, it was important and beautiful and not ours.
 It was the ghost ship that didn't carry us.
 There's nothing to do but salute it from the shore."

-When I stand on the shore and look out to that ghost ship, carrying my former self to a totally different life, I do think l would've had a happier seven years.
-That's terrible to say, but it's true.
-My marriage didn't make me happy.
-If anything, it made me downright miserable.
+When I stand on the shore and look out to that ghost ship, carrying my former self to a different unmarried life, I think l would've been a happier person.

 Advertisement

-I imagine that sister life to be more buoyant and free, only responsible for my own needs and wants, which would've been lovely and in its own way, important.
+I imagine that sister life to be more buoyant and freer, only responsible for my own needs and wants, which would've been lovely and in its way, important.
 It sounds nice.

 And yet, if I had been on that ghost ship avoiding the years of pain, I would've missed a lot of other things, too.
 I wouldn't have the strength and clarity that I was forced to develop or the boundaries I learned how to build for the first time in my life (it was a matter of survival, after all).